Meet our PGR Community

 The Social History is home to a thriving community of postgraduate researchers.

-Sadly, not being able to attend conferences in person often means that our postgraduate members have fewer opportunities to share their research and grow their network.
-We want to help rectify that by providing an online space that showcases their work.
+We want to provide an online space that showcases the work of PGRs in the field of social history.
 If you are interested in their research topics and you’d like to get in touch, you’ll find their contact details in their profiles.

 If you are a postgraduate researcher and you would like to become a member of the Social History Society, membership is just £15 per year.
-If you are already a member and you’d like to have a profile space here, please get in touch with one of our PGR Reps Edda Nicolson (e.nicolson@wlv.ac.uk) or Ella Sbaraini (es685@cam.ac.uk).
+If you are already a member and you’d like to have a profile space here, please get in touch with one of our PGR Reps Louise Bell (hylbe@leeds.ac.uk) or Amy Stanning (a.l.stanning@lancaster.ac.uk).

 Louise Bell, University of Leeds